 Katie is also the Associate Teacher of the Andrea Marr Music School where she teaches beginners and kids singing and songwriting.

-Katie currently lives in Melbourne with her husband and their two children and their cat.
+Katie currently lives in Melbourne with her husband and their two children.